 So we know about all the benefits of serviced accommodation and how it can really help add value to your portfolio and give you some fantastic returns on your investments.

-But there are some downside that some investors can kind of come to a cropper on if they’re trying to do it themselves and don’t have any experience of serviced accommodation.
+But there are some downsides that some investors can kind of come to a cropper on if they’re trying to do it themselves and don’t have any experience of serviced accommodation.

 Say, they just like the idea of it but when they get started they run into a little bit of difficulty.